destinygg/destinypositions/docs/other.md

 Obviously, there are concerns with this idea: would we / should we get permission from the people in the old photographs/videos?
 Could it lead to an increase in first-time-offenses?
 And so on.
 However, in principle, if it could be demonstrated that the program would result in less children being abused, then I would be for the program, since I support less children being abused.

 Nowadays, I understand that the program in question has not been particularly well-received.
-As a laymen, I do not actively follow the latest results in the criminology world, so I will continue to defer to the consensus of criminologists, and continue to be in support of any program that they think will best result in less children being abused.
+As a laymen, I do not actively follow the latest results in the criminology world, so I will continue to defer to the consensus of criminologists, and will continue to be in support of any program that they think will best result in less children being abused.